jundalisay/spblist/content/en/faqs/spiritual.md

 - keep it in the eggshell, then steam or boil it
 - remove the eggshell, then fry or boil it

-Each person will cook it depending on his own circumstances.
-For example, a person with no water but has oil will logically fry the egg.
+A person with no water but has oil will logically fry the egg.
 Another person that has no oil but has water will boil it.

 Similarly, some people are born into Asian families which are tolerant of the idea of spirits.
 For them, we recommend those esoteric paths.
 Others are born into Western families that want money and wealth.
 For them, we recommend the New Agey Law of Attraction type paths.

 So instead of 'Do this, Do that', ours is 'If this then that' -- we try to know the person's mentality and situation first, instead of making blanket impositions
+{{< /l >}}

+{{< r a="Muslim" >}}
+But there is nothing spiritual about New Agey woo.
+The Law of Attraction and positive thinking are just mental, not spiritual.
+{{< /r >}}

+{{< l a="Spiritual-Superphysics" >}}
+Correct.
+But at least it makes the mind more subtle (closer to the aether instead of matter).
+Spirituality becomes easier to grasp and detect when the mind becomes subtle (i.e. the focus is on the heart more than the brain).

+Mentalities have a lot of levels just as school has levels.
+You can't expect a pre-school student to upgrade to high school immediately.
+Normally, they should go to elementary school next and not stay stuck in pre-school year after year.

+Likewise, the human species seems to stay stuck in materialism and its many problems generation after generation.
+We want to drive an upgrade towards the more subtle levels, even if it is not totally spiritual.
 {{< /l >}}

 {{< r a="Asker" >}}
 Oh that's great!
 A lot of people get conned by those Law of Attraction scams.
 I tried it but my prince charming hasn't come yet.
 Can you help me manifest my knight in shining armor?